-As a retiree, life insurance benefits for you and your spouse will reduce automatically based on your age, according to the reduction schedule below.
+As a retiree, life insurance benefits for you and your spouse or domestic partner will reduce automatically based on your age, according to the reduction schedule below.
 Premium changes due to an automatic reduction of benefits for you and your dependents will begin the first of your birthday month.